Suite 1300

 Financial Counseling at the Highest-Value Collection Window

-Our financial counselors are deployed at registration and pre-service — when collection rates are above 50% — not post-discharge when rates have dropped to 20-35%.
-Point-of-service collection, payment plan arrangement, and financial assistance referral all happen before the patient leaves the facility.
+Financial counselors are deployed at registration and pre-service when collection rates exceed 50%, not post-discharge when they drop to 20–35%.
+Point-of-service collections, payment plans, and financial assistance are completed before patient discharge.

 Self-Pay and FFS Revenue Cycle as a Unified Service

-AnnexMed manages self-pay financial counseling alongside standard insurance billing as a coordinated service.
-Self-pay accounts are identified within the normal registration workflow, financial assistance eligibility is evaluated against the same patient data used for insurance verification, and payment plans are managed through the same revenue cycle reporting infrastructure.
+AnnexMed integrates self-pay financial counseling with insurance billing.
+Self-pay accounts are identified during registration, eligibility is evaluated using existing patient data, and payment plans are managed within the same revenue cycle reporting system.

 Increase self-pay collections in 60 days

 Get a complimentary self-pay performance assessment.
-We will quantify bad debt exposure, charity care utilization gaps, pre-service collection opportunity, and compliance risk — and deliver a prioritized recovery plan at no cost and no obligation.
+We quantify bad debt exposure, charity care gaps, pre-service collections, and compliance risk, then deliver a recovery plan at no cost.

 Case Studies